 Nearby Nature Board

-Board Chair, Urban Forester
+Steering Committee Chair, Urban Forester

 A transplant from Ohio, Dan is an urban forester with the Department of Natural Resources and a longtime Nearby Nature advocate.
 After finishing his undergraduate education, he spent a summer working in the Boundary Waters Canoe Area Wilderness with the Student Conservation Association and the U.S. Forest Service.
 He then did his master’s thesis on post-fire forest regeneration and worked for the Nature Conservancy in western Virginia.
 He enjoys backpacking, canoeing, baseball, comic books, and cinema.
 He also sits on the Friends of Havenwoods board.